Found Out About You

-"Found Out About You" is the fourth single from American rock band Gin Blossoms' second studio album, New Miserable Experience (1992).
+"Found Out About You" is a song by American rock band Gin Blossoms, released by A&M Records as the fourth single from their second studio album, New Miserable Experience (1992).
 Written by lead guitarist Doug Hopkins, who was fired from the band after the album, it first appeared on their 1989 debut recording, Dusted.
+The song was produced by the band with John Hampton and peaked at number 25 on the US Billboard Hot 100 and number 40 on the UK Singles Chart.